rossanoventurini/IR-unipi/README.md

     - **Expert Level**: Re-implement the proposed solution, up to improving it by introducing alternative strategies.

 #### Midterm and Final Exams
 Registration via Google Form for every midterm is welcome.
 Check the Telegram channel for Google Form links.
+You can take the final term only if your grade on the midterm is 18 or higher.
+If you fail the midterm, no worries!
+You can still take any of the exams in January, February, June, July, or September 2025!

 | Date | Time | Room | Notes |
 | :------------- | --------: | :--------- | :------- |